xing-NAP-lab/Wang-NAP-LAB/content/home/Research Projects.md

 +++
-# Recent Posts widget.
+# Research Projects widget.
-# This widget displays recent posts from `content/post/`.
+# This widget displays Research Projects from `content/Research Projects/`.
-widget = "posts"
+widget = "Research Projects"
 active = true
 date = 2016-04-20T00:00:00

-title = "Recent Posts"
+title = "Research Projects"
 subtitle = ""

 # Order that this section will appear in.